 Employees should ensure that hospitality given or received in connection with their appropriate duties can always be justified in the public interest.
-Similarly, gifts should not be accepted, the only exception being items of a very minor complimentary or token nature which could in no way be construed as offering financial or other material inducement (see Standing Order 2/15 - Acceptance of Donations, Gifts and Hospitality for further guidance).
+Similarly, gifts should not be accepted, the only exception being items of a very minor complimentary or token nature which could in no way be construed as offering financial or other material inducement (see Standing Order 2/15 - Declaration of Membership of External Organisations and Acceptance of Donations, Gifts and Hospitality for further guidance).